How to Repair Your Credit and Maintain a Healthy Score in Six Easy Steps

 Monitor your credit score report.
 By now, you’ve learned how to repair credit by disputing any unfair negative items.
 However, the journey doesn’t end there.
 You’ll still need to monitor your score and review your report at least once or twice a year to make sure that no additional errors have appeared in the meantime.

-Regardless of how bad your credit score may be, you can fix it on your own as long as you put enough time and effort into the process.
+For those of you still wondering how to fix your credit score, here are some tips extrapolated from our longer guide above.
 While asking for help from a professional credit repair service is always a good idea, a DIY approach to credit repair can be just as effective, provided that you follow all the necessary steps:

 - Get copies of your credit reports from all three credit bureaus.